CMbunny/CMbunny/learnings/MODBUS_RTU_vs_TCP_differences.md

 ## NOTES:
 **Why is it better?**
-In the RTU world, if there is a tiny bit of "noise" (interference) on the wire, your data is corrupted, and you have to manually code your software to ask for a retry.
+In the RTU world, if there is a tiny bit of "noise" (interference) on the wire, your data is corrupted, and you have to manually code your software to ask for a retry. <br>
 In the TCP world, you don't even have to think about it.
 The network hardware and the computer's operating system handle all the error-checking, fixing, and re-sending in the background.
 Your software only ever sees the "perfect" final data.